Hayden-Allen/Dungine/README.md

  gold: 100
 }
 ```
-This takes up more space than it needs because it doesn't use commas to separate values.
+This takes up more space than it needs to because it doesn't use commas to separate values.
 Let's write it more compactly.
 ```
 player{visual{x:1,y:0,symbol:$},stats{name:"Player 1",atk:5,def:5,spd:5},hp:5,gold:100}
 ```
-This might be a bit too compact, but it is easy to see how making syntactical decisions to fit your preferences allow you to format your Dungine code in many ways while providing the same end result.
+This might be a bit too compact, but it is easy to see how making syntactical decisions to fit your preferences allows you to format your Dungine code in many ways while providing the same end result.

 Let's do a line-by-line of this **player** definition:
 + ```player {```
    + opens a **player** object
    + this only works because **player** is a [TLO](https://github.com/Hayden-Allen/Dungine/blob/master/README.md#top-level-objects "Top Level Objects")
 + ```visual {```
    + opens a **visual** object.
-This object works a bit differently for **player**s than other objects, which we'll talk about later
+This object works a bit differently for **player**s than other objects, which we'll talk about [later](https://github.com/Hayden-Allen/Dungine/blob/master/README.md#tlo-tree-breakdown, "TLO Tree Breakdown")
 + ```x: 1, y: 0, symbol: $```
    + this **player** starts at the 2nd room in the 1st row of the world, and is displayed with the '$' character
 + ```}```